fullmoondev/cpatake_app/README.md

 # CP Atake App

-# The original client no longer connects to Cozy Penguin's game servers -  as the game has closed.
-Feel free to use this client for your own CPPS, as long as you attribute AltoDev.
 CP Atake's app has so many features, including:
 - Automatically clearing the users' cache when the application is launched (parties and features update instantly!)
 - Discord Rich Presence support.
 Have a shiny Discord status when playing